modoboa/modoboa/doc/extending/events.rst

 GetExtraRoles
 =============

-Let extensions define new administrative roles.
+Let extensions define new administrative roles (will be used to create or modify an account).

 *Callback prototype*::

-  def callback(user): pass
+  def callback(user, account): pass

 * ``user`` is a ``User`` instance corresponding to the currently logged in user
+* ``account`` is the account being modified (None on creation)

 Callbacks listening to this event must return a list of 2uple (two strings) which respect the following format: ``(value, label)``.